Roman-HLIS-Cosmology-PIT/metadetect-driver/README.md

 ## Use

 The `MetaDetectRunner` class provides an interface for running metadetect on IMCOM `OutImage`s.
-For a set of `OutImage`s corresponding to the same field in different bands, the interface is simply
+For a list of `OutImage`s corresponding to the same field in different bands, the interface is simply
 ```
-mdet_runner = metadetect_driver.MetaDetectRunner(outimages)
-catalogs = mdet_runner.run_metadetect()
+results = metadetect_driver.run_metadetect(outimages)
 metadetect_driver.write_catalogs(catalogs, output_dir)
 ```